Welcome to today's edition of the Rush 24-7 podcast.

 This economy is very, very strong.

-That's what's going on, and the American people are understanding that.
+And the American people are understanding that.

-But the good news is our economy is very resilient, it's very flexible, and it's been able to absorb these high energy prices and continue to grow quite handsomely.
+And it has been able to absorb these high energy prices and continue to grow quite handsomely.

-The bottom line is this economy is remarkably strong, and it's not because of the government.
+The bottom line is this economy is remarkably strong, and it is not because of the government, it is because the government has left more money in the hands of the people.

 There were a lot of things.

-What are the most important notes you want us to take from what the president had to say.
+What are the most important notes you want us to take from what the President had to say?

-And uh I think you can tell based on his speech today that you know he's committed to doing everything he can to to mitigate to minimize uh uh the impact of the the high fuel prices and uh but he's also very candid in and and making it clear that you know it took us a long time to get into this situation.
+And I think you can tell based on his speech today that he is committed to doing everything he can to mitigate, to minimize the impact of the high fuel prices.

 Just a quick note here.